RebeccaBraken/Concept-Trees/README.md

 - Create dataframes of the edges for backup and optionally read dataframes to save BabelNet-keys.
 - Compare BabelNet-IDs of entity pairs to check if they are equal.
 - Optional directed networks.
+- Add multi-edges to include all of the different edge-labels.

 ## License
 Licensed under the Apache License, Version 2.0 (the "License"); you may not use concept_trees except in compliance with the License.
 A copy of the License is included in the project, see the file [LICENSE](LICENSE).